frePPLe/frepple/doc/user-guide/user-interface/getting-around/navigation.rst

     it will open a screen with a selection of detailed reports on the object.

-In the screenshot below you may find each of these methods.
+The screenshot below illustrates each of these methods.

 .. image:: ../_images/navigation.png
    :alt: Navigation